startnine/start9/README.md

 # Start9
 A Windows shell supplement or replacement, one which aims to be not only modular, but extends to most needs.

+## Modules
-We are planning to ship 14 modules with Start9 out of the box:
+*We are planning to ship 14 modules with Start9 out of the box*:
 - 9600 menu
 - 9795 menu
 - 9879 menu